geins-io/sdk-api-mgmt-javascript/docs/MarketApi.md

 basicAuth.username = 'YOUR USERNAME';
 basicAuth.password = 'YOUR PASSWORD';

-let apiInstance = new GeinsManagementApiSdkJs.MarketApi();
+let apiInstance = new GeinsSdkApiMgmtJavascript.MarketApi();
 let marketId = "marketId_example"; // String | The id of the market to get. let opts = {
   'marketIdType': 56 // Number | The type of market id supplied.
-See {Market.Models.MarketIdType} for valid options.
+0 = Internal.
+Internal market id set by Geins.
+1 = Name.
+The name of the market.
 };
-apiInstance.getMarketById(marketId, opts, (error, data, response) => {
+apiInstance.getMarket(marketId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {